rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

           value: my-rabbitmq
 ```

+> ℹ The `myrepository` name should already be replaced with your ACR repo name.

-Replace `myrepository` with the name of your Azure repository.
-Also notice that the `RABBITMQ__URL` environment variable is being set to the _name_ of the RabbitMQ instance you started in K8s in a previous lab.
+Notice that the `RABBITMQ__URL` environment variable is being set to the _name_ of the RabbitMQ instance you started in K8s in a previous lab.
 Rather than using a hard-coded IP address, it is important to use the DNS name so K8s can manage the IP address automatically.

+> ℹ The .NET Core configuration subsystem translates an environment variable such as `RABBITMQ__URL` to a setting with the key `rabbitmq:url`.
+So in the .NET code you'll see something like `_config["rabbitmq:url"]` referring to this environment variable.

 You can review the pre-existing yaml files in the directory.
 There's a deployment file for each service in the system, plus a service definition file for the gateway service.